PolinaAlexandr/python-websites-RSS-/README.md

 # Python RSS reader
 - Read 5 latest posts in terminal.
+    - Get users URL with sys.argv
     - Parse XML from RSS URL
+        - Check if input exists
         - Two sources with written behavior + one user controlled(by teg search)
     - Search titles by tags special tags
     - Find time of updating or adding every single news